Last updated on September 7th, 2018

 My favorite tutorials:

-If you have ever punched a heavy bag for 3 minutes, you know how tiring it is.
+If you have ever had heavy bag workouts for 3 minutes, you know how tiring it is.
 And just imagine, how exhausting it is to survive in the ring for 8 or 12 rounds while you have to attack and protect yourself.
 I respect boxers for their enormous endurance, and that is one of the reasons why I started boxing.

 So, your workout routine should include many activities that develop your endurance.
-These are mainly various cardio workouts such as jump roping, running, sprinting, cycling or compound exercises such as burpees.
+Boxing cardio workout with exercises such as jump roping, running, sprinting, cycling or compound exercises such as burpees.

 To get better stamina have at least 20-minute intervals four times a week, but that depends on your fitness level.
 If you are a newbie start with 5-minute intervals, and as you get better increase the length and the intensity of your drills.